BlinkTagInc/gtfs-to-chart/README.md

-# GTFS to Diagram
+# GTFS to Chart

-`gtfs-to-diagram` creates diagram showing all vehicles on a specific transit route, based on E.J.
+`gtfs-to-chart` creates stringline charts showing all vehicles on a transit route, based on E.J.
 Marey's graphical train schedule.

 It uses code developed by [Mike Bostock](https://observablehq.com/@mbostock/mareys-trains) for vidualizing transit data in d3 and connects it to GTFS so that any transit route from any agency can be visualized.